Moonchild5508/security-mutation-testing/README.md

 - Results are sensitive to the exact commit tested (see paper §6)
 - Unit-test scope only — dynamic/scanner-level evaluation (e.g., OWASP ZAP) is proposed future work

-See `research_paper.docx` §6 for the full discussion.
+See `research_paper.docx` for the full discussion.

 ## Future Work

 - Replicate across additional applications
 - Extend to dynamic analysis tools (OWASP ZAP)
-- Package as a CI/CD quality gate flagging authorization functions with no negative-path test
+- Package as a CI/CD quality gate flagging authorisation functions with no negative-path test
 - Compare against LLM-generated test coverage

 ## Author